conduktor/conduktor-docs/docs/platform/gateway/configuration/enterprise_proxy_security.md

-# Securing client access to proxy
+# Securing client access to Gateway

 Jump to: